Housing benefits and council tax support

-Housing benefit is a government scheme to help you pay for your rent.
+Housing benefit is a government scheme providing financial support to help you pay your rent.
 You can claim housing benefit if you pay rent to a housing association or a private landlord.
 Housing benefit is assessed by comparing your household and personal circumstances with your income.
 It also takes into account any other adults in your household who are expected in some circumstances to contribute to these costs.

 What is a Local Housing Allowance?

 Local Housing Allowance is the way we work out housing benefit for tenants who rent their homes from a private landlord.

 Central Government has stated that there are a number of key aims for the Local Housing Allowance such as:

 - Fairness - tenants with similar circumstances living in the same area will get the same amount of housing benefit

 - Choice - tenants being able to choose the quality and price of their accommodation

 - Transparency - making it easy to find out how much rent could be covered by housing benefit

 - Personal responsibility - by paying the allowance to the tenant we encourage them to take responsibility for budgeting and paying their rent themselves

 - Increased work incentives - greater certainty about what in-work benefit they could receive is expected to help tenants to bridge the gap between being out of work and taking a job